ibraheeamm/moshmac/readme.md

 # Usage

-Place the script in `/usr/local/bin`

-> Note please read the script before downloading it and installing it
+Run the script when your machine restarts please read the script before downloading it and installing it